Red Hat Enterprise Linux (RHEL) System Roles

 Documentation

-Additional information is provided in the Red Hat Enterprise Linux 8 documentation for Configuring basic system settings: 1.5.
-Getting started with RHEL System Roles.
+Additional information is provided in the Red Hat Enterprise Linux 9 documentation on Automating system administration by using RHEL System Roles.

 By default, the rhel-system-roles